Zach Thomas: 2001

 Defensive coordinator Jim Bates retained Thomas as the starting middle linebacker.
 He started alongside Twan Russell and Derrick Rodgers to begin the 2001 regular season.

 He started in the Miami Dolphins' season-opener at the Tennessee Titans and recorded nine combined tackles, deflected two passes, and returned an interception for a touchdown in their 31–23 victory.
 Thomas intercepted a pass by Titans backup quarterback Neil O'Donnell, that was intended for tight end Erron Kinney, and returned it for a 34-yard touchdown in the fourth quarter.
 The following week, he collected a career-high 18 combined tackles (9 solo) during an 18–15 victory against the Oakland Raiders in week 2.
 In week 5, he recorded 9 combined tackles and made a season-high 1-1/2 sacks as the Dolphins lost 21–17 at the New York Jets.
 Thomas finished the 2001 season with 154 combined tackles (94 solo), three sacks, two pass deflections, two interceptions, and a touchdown in 15 games and 15 starts.
 Head coach Dave Wannstedt chose to rest Thomas during the Dolphins' week 17 win against the Buffalo Bills, as they had already clinched a playoff berth.
 Thomas was also selected to play in the 2002 Pro Bowl.

 The Miami Dolphins finished second in the AFC East in 2001 with an 11–5 record.
 On January 13, 2002, Thomas recorded 22 combined tackles (14 solo) during the Dolphins' 20–3 loss against the Baltimore Ravens in the AFC Wildcard Game.

 2002

 Thomas returned as the starting middle linebacker under Wannstedt and started alongside outside linebackers Derrick Rodgers and Morlon Greenwood.
 On December 29, 2002, Thomas collected a season-high 16 combined tackles (11 solo) in the Dolphins' 27–24 loss at the New England Patriots in week 17.
 He started in all 16 games in 2002 and recorded 156 combined tackles (101 solo), two pass deflections, an interception, and was credited with half a sack.

 2003

-On March 27, 2003, the Miami Dolphins signed Thomas to a five-year, $33.75 million contract extension that included a signing bonus of $10.50 million.
+On March 27, 2003, the Miami Dolphins signed Thomas to a five-year, $33.75 million contract extension which included a signing bonus of $10.50 million.
 The agreement kept him under contract with Miami through 2008.